api7/api7-ingress-controller/docs/concepts.md

 # Concepts

 The APISIX Ingress Controller is used to manage the APISIX Gateway as either a standalone application or a Kubernetes-based application.
-It dynamically configures and manages the API7 Gateway using Gateway API resources.
+It dynamically configures and manages the APISIX Gateway using Gateway API resources.

 ## Architecture